Rock in Opposition

-Rock in Opposition or RIO was a movement representing a collective of progressive bands in the late 1970s united in their opposition to the music industry that refused to recognise their music.
+Rock in Opposition or RIO was a movement representing a collective of progressive rock bands in the late 1970s united in their opposition to the music industry that refused to recognise their music.
 It was initiated by English avant-rock group Henry Cow in March 1978 when they invited four mainland European groups to come to London and perform in a festival called "Rock in Opposition".

 History

 Henry Cow spent most of their last five years touring mainland Europe.
 There they encountered many innovative groups who were virtually unknown outside their own countries.
 What Henry Cow had in common with these groups was that record companies were not interested in their music.
-(Henry Cow's contract with Virgin Records was cancelled when Virgin found that they were not making money for them.)
+Henry Cow's contract with Virgin Records was cancelled when Virgin realised the band were not profitable.

 In early 1978, Nick Hobbs, Henry Cow's manager at the time, decided to expose some of these European groups to British audiences and invited them to tour the United Kingdom with Henry Cow under the banner "Rock in Opposition".
 With the help of a £1000 grant from the British Arts Council, Hobbs organised a Rock in Opposition festival in London with the slogan: "The music the record companies don't want you to hear".
 The event took place on 12 March 1978 at the New London Theatre with the following groups performing: